-Viewers increasingly want to watch their favourite TV shows anytime, anywhere and on any screen.
+Viewers increasingly want to watch their favorite TV shows anytime, anywhere, and on any screen.
 There's lots of TV content online, but hitting all three of those checkboxes isn't yet possible for every piece of programming.
-To do so requires a greater shift to delivering programming over the internet rather than just over the air, satellite or cable.
+To do so requires a greater shift to delivering programming over the internet rather than just over the air, satellite, or cable.
 Sounds simple, right?
 It's not.
-It is a massive shift that has game-changing implications for advertisers, TV programmers and TV distributors.
+It is a massive shift that has game-changing implications for advertisers, TV programmers, and TV distributors.
 In the first of a series of articles exploring these complexities, we'll provide an overview of the seven dynamics that are transforming TV.

 It used to be that watching TV meant you had to turn on a TV set.
-But now, thanks to high-speed internet-enabled devices, "watching TV" can happen anytime, anywhere – as anyone who's watched his or her favourite show or sports team on a smartphone or tablet knows.
+But now, thanks to high-speed internet-enabled devices, "watching TV" can happen anytime, anywhere—as anyone who's watched his or her favorite show or sports team on a smartphone or tablet knows.
 In other words, TV programming these days is no longer limited to the TV screen in the living room.